-This is a soft chocolate nougat, similar to what’s found in some well-known candy bars, except this one has more chocolate flavor.
+This is a soft chocolate nougat made with a meringue base and dipped in dark chocolate.
 It’s the fourth musketeer, the one with attitude, the one the others were jealous of, and you make it in your own kitchen!
 The nougat becomes more tender a day or two after it is made.–Peter P. Greweling

 LC Yes, You Can Note

 We know what you may be thinking.
 Yes, you can make your own chocolate nougat.
 We have faith in you.
 And in this recipe.
 You can do it.

 - Canola oil for slicking the baking pan

 - 1/4 cup light corn syrup